Separation and divorce

-Divorce and separation are public admissions that a relationship no longer works.
+There are many reasons why a couple may choose to separate but ultimately, divorce and/or separation are admissions that a relationship no longer works.
 Despair and loss of love visit most relationships - a divorce is often used as a bid to leave the despair and disappointment behind.

 If a couple cannot respect each other and loathing is their only link, they may be asked to consider a permanent separation.
 When there is abuse, violence or repeated betrayal present in the relationship then again, separation may be advised.
-For many couples, however, there can be an unbearable sense of failure and disappointment, and this can be explored in counselling.
+Other reasons couples may decide to separate include after an affair, because of arguments or due to sexual problems.

-Moving on from divorce or separation
+The implications of divorce or separation

 If children are involved

-Acceptance is the very first stage of moving on.
-It says that there’s no going back, that you won’t be a loving, intimate couple again, and that your relationship is really over.

-It can give you both a great sense of relief.
+This is the very first stage of moving on.
+It says that there’s no going back - that you won’t be a loving, intimate couple again, and that your relationship is really over.
+This can give you both a great sense of relief.

-With the help of a counsellor you can address these feelings in a controlled space with the intention of moving on.
+With the help of a counsellor, you can address these feelings in a controlled space with the intention of moving on.

 Starting a new journey